Unless you live under a rock, you would’ve read or heard about the latest classification framework of Singapore’s public housing.

 Afterthoughts

-This new model speaks clearly to me that HDB has finally made its move in deterring those who are using the housing system to solely reap windfall gains, rather than for their genuine housing needs.
+This new model clearly shows that HDB has finally decided to deter those using the housing system to reap windfall gains solely rather than for their genuine housing needs.

 But in return for that, one would need to commit longer and manage his expectations of climbing the housing ladder.